 Sandalwood CO2 Total Extract

 In recent weeks I have had many enquiries about the CO2 Sandalwood/Total Extract.
 I realize that many new people are receiving the newsletters so it is natural that now and again I may repeat certain things that have appeared in other newsletters.
 But in brief it is very important to distinguish between total extracts and select extracts when purchasing CO2 extracted materials.
 A CO2 Total extract contains as much of the lipohilic material contained in the botanical raw material as can be extracted.
 It means that it contains fixed/carrier oil, volatile oil, resins, waxes and whatever also can be extracted with CO2 under higher pressure than one uses to get the volatile oil.
 The volatile oil generally comes out under lower pressure than the other lipophilic consitutents.
-The Select Extract is therefore very similar in appearance and consistency to the volatile, ethereal or essential oil whereas the total extract is generally much thicker(sometimes even solid), often not transparent, etc. If one is endeavoring to capture the fullest spectrum of therapeutic virtues in the plant then the Total Extracts are often preferable and if one is looking only to the aromatic virtues in the plant then the Select Extracts maybe preferable.
+The Select Extract is therefore very similar in appearance and consistency to the volatile, ethereal or essential oil whereas the total extract is generally much thicker(sometimes even solid), often not transparent, etc. If one is endeavoring to capture the aromatic virtues in the plant then the Select Extracts maybe preferable.
 One can say that for the most part the Total Extract is less odiferous than the Select Extract because the volatile oil in the Total Extract is only one part of the extracted material.
 And not only that but the odor can be different than the Select Extract.The Sandalwood CO2 Total Extract is a good example.
 It is very thick and honey like in consistency.
 It possesses the rich sandalwood heartnotes but it also has a distinct smell of maple.
 What are the factors involved in the maple smell arising I cannot say but it is definitely there.

 A Source for High Quality Non-Scented Bases for Cosmetic Preparation(Wholesale)